MatheusHAS/my-awesome-pure-frontend/README.md

 ### Javascript\Modules

-All modules used in javascript folder, was developed of me.
+All `modules` and `components` used in javascript folder, was developed of me.

 - `masker/masker.ts`